AAMohamedFahim/AutoGen_agentic_framework_walkthrough/README.md

 ---

 ## Chapter 2: Conversable Agent Workflow
-It introduces the ConversableAgent class in the Autogen package.
-This class enables the creation of intelligent chatbots and virtual assistants that can interact with multiple language models.
-Key features include flexible configuration, customizable behaviors, conversation history tracking, and conditional termination.
-It supports dynamic multi-agent interactions, like simulating conversations between a customer and a shopkeeper.
-This powerful tool allows developers to build context-driven, versatile conversational AI agents.
+Conversable Agent Workflow introduces the ConversableAgent class, a powerful tool for creating dynamic chatbots and virtual assistants.
+With features like multi-agent interaction, customizable behaviors, and conversation history tracking, this class helps you build intelligent, context-driven conversations.
+If you want to learn how to create engaging, versatile AI agents, this chapter is your starting point!

 [![Chapter 2: Conversable Agent Workflow](https://img.shields.io/badge/Chapter%202%3A%20Conversable%20Agent%20Workflow-blue?style=for-the-badge)](./1.Autogen%20and%20LLM%20Setup)
 ---
+## Upcoming New Chapter Stay Tuned...